py-pdf/pypdf/docs/user/installation.md

 Since pypdf 4.0, every release, including point releases, should work with all supported versions of [Python](https://devguide.python.org/versions/).
-Thus every point release is designed to work with all concurrent Python versions, excluding end-of-life versions.
+Thus every point release is designed to work with all existing Python versions, excluding end-of-life versions.

 Previous versions of pypdf support the following versions of Python: